 For instance, taking a page out of Igor Ansoff’s book, if the goal is to sell a new product in a new market then the ROI for that project would be completely different when compared to selling an existing product in an existing market.
 Logic dictates that the revenue in both scenarios would be substantially different and therefore cannot (and should not) be a credible measure for ROI.

-Companies would be willing to take a major hit on their income statements and generate a negative ROI, based on revenue, in return for establishing a solid foundation in a new market and getting a positive ROI based on the access to a number of new potential customers.
+Companies would be willing to take a major hit on their income statements and generate a negative ROI, based on revenue, in return for establishing a solid foundation in a new market and getting a positive ROI based on access to a number of new potential customers.

-Similarly, if the goal of an business is to increase its customer value by targeting an inflow of quality customers, who can help improve the customer journey process by advocating the business to other customers, then the marketing ROI goals must be tailored accordingly.
+Similarly, if the goal of a business is to increase its customer value by targeting an inflow of quality customers, who can help improve the customer journey process by advocating the business to other customers, then the marketing ROI goals must be tailored accordingly.

 While there might not be a correct answer to the question ‘What is a good ROI for a business’, here’s the exciting part — the holy grail for businesses to get the maximum ROI in marketing and advertising does indeed exist.